 - 6. Burt’s Bees Natural Acne Solutions Purifying Gel Cleanser

-- 8. Neutrogena Naturals Purifying Facial Cleanser with Salicylic Acid
+- 8. Neutrogena Naturals Purifying Facial Cleanser

 - 9. First Aid Beauty Face Cleanser